marksidell/dynips/README.md

     }

-In addition, the following trust relationship must be defined, to allow the AWS Lambda service to assume the IAM role:
+In addition, the following trust relationship must be defined, to allow the AWS lambda service to assume the IAM role:

     {
       "Version": "2012-10-17",